Last updated: 5/3/2019

 While answering the above questions is important, homeowners still need to keep in mind the core purpose(s) of the building envelope theory — the building envelope is the building’s defense from the outdoor environment.

-So, as you continue reading, and as you take what you learn into practice, it may be beneficial to keep it simple so you can limit stress — remember that the building envelope’s main purpose is to keep its inhabitants safe, secure and comfortable.
+So, as you continue reading, and as you take what you learn into practice, try to keep it simple so you can limit stress — remember that the building envelope’s main purpose is to keep its inhabitants safe, secure and comfortable.

 Best Practices For the Main Parts of the Envelope

 Building envelope best practices can vary slightly for different parts of the house.
-Accordingly, we will address building envelope best practices for each major part of the home — roofing, walls, and fenestrations.
+Accordingly, we will address building envelope best practices for each major part of the home — roofing, walls, and other openings.

 Building Envelope Best Practices for the Attic